Daiz/htmls/README.md

 What you see here is the outcome of said idea - a functional (HTML5) templating engine that, as originally visioned, uses proper LiveScript code as its templates.

-**Note:** While HTMLS is available on npm and provably works, it was put together in a couple hours largely as a fun exercise, so there are quite a few things to keep in mind and for actual production things you should probably use a more mature templating engine.
+**Word of Warning:** While HTMLS is available on npm, keep in mind that it was something put together in a few hours as a fun exercise.
+As such, you should probably not use it in any kind of serious production and go with something more stable and mature instead.

 ## Installation

-You can get htmls via npm:
+You can get HTMLS via npm:

 ```bash
 $ npm install htmls